-The results from our study of a multiple serial retrocuing (MSR) task yielded three novel sets of empirical observations, each with important implications for our understanding of the mechanisms underlying visual working memory.
-The first relates to the effects of prioritization cue 1 on stimulus representations.
-When two pieces of remembered information are drawn from separate objects, IEM indicates that the prioritization of one results in the strengthening of its neural representation, and in the weakening, to baseline levels, of the active neural representation of the unprioritized item (even though this UMI must be retained in working memory).
-When these two pieces of remembered information are drawn from the same object, in contrast, the effects of prioritization are markedly different: The active representation of the PMI is sustained, but does not increase in strength, and the strength of the active representation of the UMI declines, but nonetheless remains significantly above baseline.
-The second novel observation arises from contrasting the weak and uneven representation of stimulus identity in parietal and frontal cortex, whether assessed by IEM or MVPA, with the robust cue-locked dynamics of MVPA decoding of stimulus category in these two regions.
-The third set of novel observations relates to the removal of information from visual WM when it is no longer relevant for behavior, and provides preliminary evidence for an active "dropping" mechanism.
+The results from our study of a MSR task yielded two novel sets of empirical observations, each with important implications for our understanding of the mechanisms underlying visual WM.
+The first relates to the effects of Prioritization Cue 1 on stimulus representations.
+When two pieces of remembered information are drawn from separate objects, IEM indicates that the prioritization of one results in the strengthening of its neural representation and in the weakening, to baseline levels, of the active neural representation of the unprioritized item (even though this UMI must be retained in WM).
+When these two pieces of remembered information are drawn from the same object, in contrast, the effects of prioritization are markedly different: The active representation of the PMI is sustained but does not increase in strength, and the strength of the active representation of the UMI declines but nonetheless remains significantly above baseline.
+Although these two observations confound boundedness with category homogeneity of the two memory items, comparable same-object effects are also observed on color-cued trials, when the category homogeneity does not pertain.
+The second novel observation arises from contrasting the weak and uneven representation of stimulus identity in parietal and frontal cortex, whether assessed by IEM or MVPA, with the robust cuelocked dynamics of MVPA decoding of stimulus category in these two regions.
+These patterns are consistent with a role for these regions in the representation of priority.

-Object-based attention in visual working memory
+Object-based Attention in Visual WM

-The differential pattern of results in the Unbound vs. the Bound conditions suggest that key principles governing object-based attentional prioritization in visual perception also apply to visual working memory.
+The differential pattern of results in the Unbound versus the Bound condition suggests that key principles governing object-based attentional prioritization in visual perception also apply to visual WM.
 When the two remembered items belonged to separate objects (Unbound), the biasing of their competition for representation (Desimone & Duncan, 1995) resulted in the strengthening of the neural representation of the PMI at the expense of the strength of the UMI.
 When, however, the two remembered items belonged to the same object (Bound), the neural representation of the UMI remained elevated, consistent with an automatic spread of object-based attention to all elements of the remembered object.
 The theoretical implications of this finding are twofold.
-First, by illustrating object-based attention-like effects in visual working memory, they extend the boundary conditions for which it can be said that visual working memory appears to arise from "nothing more" than attention allocated to neural representations of objects not currently accessible to the eyes (c.f., Cowan, 1995; Chun, 2011; Myers, Stokes, & Nobre, 2017; Postle, 2006).
-Second, they support the idea that multidimensional objects are represented in visual working memory as bound objects, not as a collection of unbound features (e.g., Luck & Vogel, 1997; Luria & Vogel, 2011; Woodman & Vogel, 2008; Bays, Wu, & Husain, 2011; Wheeler & Treisman, 2002).
+First, by illustrating object-based attention-like effects in visual WM, they extend the boundary conditions for which it can be said that visual WM appears to arise from "nothing more" than attention allocated to neural representations of objects not currently accessible to the eyes (cf. Myers, Stokes, & Nobre, 2017; Chun, 2011; Postle, 2006; Cowan, 1995).
+Second, they support the idea that multidimensional objects are represented in visual WM as bound objects, not as a collection of unbound features (cf. Park, Sy, Hong, & Tong, 2017; Bays et al., 2011; Luria & Vogel, 2011; Woodman & Vogel, 2008; Wheeler & Treisman, 2002; Luck & Vogel, 1997).